Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Downing of Trespassing Drones

-Would allow property owners to down or disable drones that are trespassing on their property, with liability protections for property owners acting in good faith.
+Would allow property owners and authorized personnel to down or disable drones that are trespassing on their property or in violation of property boundaries.

 Last action: May 12, 2026

-Would require all drones used by state government to comply with the federal restricted drone list (e.g., restrictions on DJI drones).
+Would require all drones used by state government agencies to comply with the federal restricted drone list and not utilize drones from restricted manufacturers (e.g., DJI).

 Last action: May 12, 2026

-Would prohibit the use of state funds to purchase drones from companies on the federal restricted list.
-Tied to HB 5330.
+Would prohibit the use of state funds for the purchase of drones from restricted manufacturers or companies of concern (including DJI).

 Last action: May 19, 2026